 Module 1 – Inspiration from the Invisible: During this module inspiration will be taken from music and verse, producing a set of design ideas from these little used sources and then continuing through to sampling and eventually to complete a final piece of the student’s own choosing.

 Each module is intended to last between 3-6 months and it is possible to speed up or take things more slowly, depending on the student’s circumstances or preferences.
 There is a maximum 3 year overall time limit set on completion of the full course.
 The student will receive written feedback on each module as it is completed, but we would expect an ongoing conversation between tutor and student throughout the course as things progress.
-At the end of the course, SST award a Master Practitioner certificate to the successful candidate.
+At the end of the course, the School of Stitched Textiles will awarda Master Practitioner certificate to the successful candidate.

 If this sounds like something you would like to pursue, then please do get in touch with us to find out more at firstname.lastname@example.org